V2025-01-06

 Steering Group (SG)

-- Signs off direction, outcomes, resourcing and planning as recommended by AGs
+- Signs off programme direction, outcomes, resourcing and planning as recommended by Advisory Groups

 - Can appoint a Delivery Oversight Committee

-- Holds the AGs to account on the defined AG scope
+- Holds the Advisory Groups to account on their defined scope

 Members: